ricksteruk/aya_devnet_guide/update_node.md

 sudo systemctl restart aya-node.service
 ```

-To ckeck what version of aya-node your machine is running:
+To check what version of aya-node your machine is running:
 ```bash
 cd /home/${USER}/aya-node
 ./target/release/aya-node --version